 For more information visit the Matariki website.

-HBRC has direct responsibility for seven actions under Matariki (Regional Economic Development Strategy).
+the Regional Council has direct responsibility for seven actions under Matariki (Regional Economic Development Strategy).

-Key Partners: HBRC, Napier Port, NZTA.
+Key Partners: the Regional Council, Napier Port, NZTA.

 Freight in and out of Hawke’s Bay is projected to grow by 50% by 2042 and Napier Port is predicting growth in both imports and exports over the next 10 years.
 The Napier Port Access initiative is comprised of three projects.

 Key Partners: Councils, Iwi, Hapū, NZTA.

 The top six of 13 prioritised activities for the region are: